Advising & GraduationPage address: https://english.mnsu.edu/film/advising.html

-Throughout your program, you will be receiving e-mails from your advisor informing you of upcoming courses, program events, and festivals and screenings in Minnesota.
+Throughout your program, you will be receiving e-mails from the director (Prof. Steve Rybin) informing you of upcoming courses, program events, and festivals and screenings in Minnesota.
 Should you have any questions on these matters, contact your advisor.

 - What courses are open to me beyond FILM 317 for the study of production?